boschglobal/luisy/docs/source/decorators.rst

 * :py:func:`~luisy.decorators.pickle_output`: For tasks whose output
   is a pickle.
 May be used to (de)serialize any python object.
 * :py:func:`~luisy.decorators.parquetdir_output`: For tasks whose output
-  is a directory holding parquet files, like the result of an Apache Spark computation.
+  is a directory holding parquet files, like the result of a Spark computation.
 * :py:func:`~luisy.decorators.make_directory_output`: Factory to create
   your own directory output decorator.
 This method wants you to pass a function, which tells luisy how to handle the files in your directory.